-Board of Innovation was called upon to co-design, implement, and scale this global movement.
+Board of Innovation entered this partnership to act as the innovation partner, to co-design, help implement, and scale this global movement.

 Building sustainable healthcare ecosystems

-Movement Health 2030 is on a mission to build sustainable and integrated healthcare ecosystems around the world.
+Movement Health and its partners are on a mission to build sustainable and integrated healthcare ecosystems around the world.
+With a unique approach to building local ecosystems and connecting partners across regions, Movement Health is developing a network to accelerate scalable solutions.

-In collaboration with Board of Innovation, Movement Health 2030 is building networks worldwide aiming to create the healthcare ecosystems of the future.
-Together with Roche as a founding member, Board of Innovation has co-developed and defined the initiative and the approach to building transformative partnerships, and continues to implement the impact framework to develop disruptive yet inclusive solutions through open innovation.
+Movement Health has co-developed and defined the initiative and the approach to building transformative partnerships, and continues to implement the impact framework to develop disruptive yet inclusive solutions through open innovation.

 Movement Health 2030: change through collaboration

-By bringing together local partners and innovators, the Movement wants to have an impact at the local level of the healthcare systems.
-Sounds promising, but how exactly would that work?
+By bringing together local partners and innovators, Movement Health wants to have an impact at the local level of the healthcare systems.
+Drawing on unique insights and perspectives from each healthcare market, Movement Health can shape and deliver relevant systemic transformations that have rapid, scalable, sustainable, and global impact.
+Sounds promising, but how exactly does it work?

 First of all, by working together with local partners, and identifying their specific needs.
 Secondly, by developing a global network focused on innovation, to significantly reduce health-related challenges for people everywhere.
 And thirdly, by committing partners to run pilot projects on new healthcare solutions, where there is an unmet need.